sunnypilot/sunnypilot/README.md

 * Personal Hotspot - From your mobile device, or a dedicated hotspot from a cellular carrier.

 **Features:**
-* Vision-based Turn Speed Control (VTSC) - Use vision path predictions to estimate the appropriate speed to drive through turns ahead - i.e., slowing down for curves
+* Vision-based Turn Speed Control (VTSC) - Use vision path predictions to estimate the appropriate speed to drive through turns ahead - i.e. slowing down for curves
-* Map-Data-based Turn Speed Control (MTSC) - Use curvature information from map data to define speed limits to take turns ahead - i.e., slowing down for curves
+* Map-Data-based Turn Speed Control (MTSC) - Use curvature information from map data to define speed limits to take turns ahead - i.e. slowing down for curves[^1]
-  * **Note: Requires data connection**
 * Speed Limit Control (SLC) - Use speed limit signs information from map data and car interface to automatically adapt cruise speed to road limits
-  * HKG only: Highway Driving Assist (HDA) status integration - on applicable HKG cars only
+  * HKG only: Highway Driving Assist (HDA) status integration - on applicable HKG cars only[^1]
-  * **Note: Requires data connection**
-    * Speed Limit Offset - When Speed Limit Control is enabled, set speed limit slightly higher than the actual speed limit for a more natural drive
+  * Speed Limit Offset - When Speed Limit Control is enabled, set speed limit slightly higher than the actual speed limit for a more natural drive[^1]
-      * **Note: Requires data connection**
-* Hands on Wheel Monitoring - Monitors and alerts the driver when their hands have not been on the steering wheel for an extended time
+* Toggle Hands on Wheel Monitoring - Monitors and alerts the driver when their hands have not been on the steering wheel for an extended time

 ### Custom Stock Longitudinal Control
 While using stock Adaptive/Smart Cruise Control, Custom Stock Longitudinal Control in sunnypilot allows sunnypilot to manipulate and take over the set speed on the car's dashboard.